serratus-bio/logan-backend/README.md

 ## [table](table)

-Information about all the tables in the postgres database that support the logan project.
+Information about all tables in the postgres database that support the logan project.